dxw/contracts/agreements/general-cyber.md

         termination, which you shall pay.

-    4. If dxw cyber terminates the contract, we will provide you with a summary of your account with us, and will refund any fees paid for activities we have not yet delivered.
+    4. If dxw cyber terminates the contract, we will provide you with a summary of your account with us, and will refund any fees paid for work we have not yet delivered.

-    5. If you terminate the contract, you forfeit any fees you have paid for activities not yet delivered.
+    5. If you terminate the contract, you forfeit any fees you have paid for work agreed but not yet delivered.

 13. ### Circumstances beyond our control

     1.  dxw cyber will not be liable for any failure caused by industrial action or other circumstances beyond our reasonable control.

 14. ### Changes to these terms